“The reason why people love T20 cricket is you know the 6s, the 4s."

 At one point many of the supporters would have been anxious and perhaps biting there nails when India lost important wickets in the beginning, courtesy of a master-class from Mohammad Aamir.
 But India managed to pull through in the end.

-In the important fifth match, Bangladesh were on fire as they beat Sri Lanka for the first time in a T20 match by twenty-three runs.
+In the important fifth match, Bangladesh was on fire as they beat Sri Lanka for the first time in a T20 match by twenty-three runs.

 Sabbir Rahman made a fifty-four ball 80 in Bangladesh’s 157-7.
 Al-Amin Hossain took three wickets as the Islanders could only muster 124-8.